 As I write these lines, Spring Boot's Maven plugin still manages JMX inappropriately.
 While my report did lead to major progress on that front, to my knowledge, not only does the core issue remain (the plugin hijacks port 9001), but the defect remains practically untracked.
 Nearly 2 years after such a serious bug was reported, it's hard not to consider such negligence as a wilful violation of IANA standards.

 Java remains as strong today as when Spring was created, 20 years ago, but it still doesn't integrate Spring's functionality.
-While many alternatives appeared since, I am not aware of a general-purpose Java framework which has reached Spring's level.
+While many alternatives (like Guice) appeared since, I am not aware of a general-purpose Java framework which has reached Spring's level.
 If you think you know one, please indicate it.
 And if you know about Spring's history and have insights into how the project reached this state, thanks for sharing.

 In any case, as my employer's interest in Spring is limited, I have already stopped reporting regular Spring issues, and am hereby orphaning all Spring issues I have been trying to drive.
 Sorry, but any further contributions to Spring from my side will come in the form of updates to this page, or of contributions to forks.
 If VMware won't fix its course, I wish anyone with enough courage to try salvaging Spring a lot of energy and best luck.